F-I-X-N-I-T/CyberAssault/README.md

 ## NOTES
 - Note 1: settings used for the use of some options disabled in the editor.
 Build lighting only: To use “Build lighting only” you have to activate “Allow Static Lighting” in Project Settings>Engine>Rendering.

+### Error skydome mesh solutions
 - Note 2: The following options are changed to cast only the shadows of a mesh that is required to be invisible but with shadows.
 Go to Details in the mesh
 Hidden Shadow = true
 Hidden in Game = true
 At startup these will be set to false, they should be changed to true, this fixes the error “your scene contains a skydome mesh with a sky material but it does not cover that part of the screen” along with the mesh remaining solid black.

+-Note 3: To solve the error “your scene contains a skydome mesh with a sky material but it does not cover that part of the screen” you must use Render in Depth Pass = false, Render in main pass = false, as additional you must rebuild the whole Env.
+Light.
 ---